fleschutz/my-settings/README.md

 My Environment
 ==============
-Personal digital stuff I need to feel cozy on my boxes.
+Personal digital stuff I need to feel cozy on my Android/Linux/Windows boxes.

 ⚠️ Requirements
 ----------------
-Runs on Windows or Linux.
-Requires the installation of Git (for Windows).
+On Windows it requires the installation of 'Git for Windows´.

 🔧 Terminal Setup
 ------------------